cokesme/bumpin/kb/windows.md

     - "Spraying controlled data with WNF objects might be a good try.
 You can read more on WNF for exploitation here (4)." https://research.nccgroup.com/2021/07/15/cve-2021-31956-exploiting-the-windows-kernel-ntfs-with-wnf-part-1/
 #### Registry
 - NtNotifyChangeMultipleKeys, CVE-2022-44683, MSRC-74576, registries and symbolic links
+    - stale pointer becuase of not calling the proper list cleanup for the notification list